pretix/pretix-docs/docs/guides/check-in/custom.md

 In order to add custom rules to a check-in list, navigate to :navpath:Your event → :fa3-check-square-o: Check-in:.
 Click the change button :btn-icon:fa3-wrench:: next to the check-in list you want to edit.

-By default, pretixSCAN will recognize any ticket on the check-in list as valid as long as the ticket has been paid for and either the ticket has not been scanned before, or the ticket has been scanned and then scanned for exit.
+By default, pretixSCAN will recognize any ticket on the check-in list as valid as long as the ticket has been paid for and either the ticket has not been scanned before.
+The app will also recognize the ticket as valid if it has been scanned and then scanned for exit, meaning the entry status is `absent`.
 The exact behavior depends on your settings on the :btn:General: and :btn:Advanced: tabs on this page.

 !['Check-in lists' page on the 'Advanced' tab, displaying an infobox and a warning box.
 There are checkboxes for optional settings and an empty field labeled 'Automatically check out everyone at'.](../../assets/screens/check-in/advanced.png "Advanced options for check-in list default")

-If you want to place additional restrictions on a ticket being recognized as valid by pretixSCAN, set up a custom check-in rule.
+If you want to place additional restrictions on a ticket for pretixSCAN to recognize it as valid, set up a custom check-in rule.
 In order to do so, under "Custom check-in rule", on the :btn-icon:fa3-edit: Edit: tab, click the :btn-icon:fa3-plus-circle: Add condition: button.
 A dropdown menu appears, listing types of conditions.